A Book That Opened My Mind

 Getting From Prototype to Product

 I’ve written previous posts about how I use Balsamiq Mockups to create wireframes and prototypes, and my methods for usability testing.
-But these are parts of a bigger process — getting from an idea to a finished website, application or software product.

-My UX Method
+My UX Process

 When a new client engages me to work with them on a new design (or redesign) project, they are keen to know “What method did you use?”.